 We pay in platform credits instead of cash for practical reasons:

-- User retention - credits encourage using other services
+- User retention because credits encourage using other services

-- Lower costs - no payment processing fees
+- Lower costs with no payment processing fees

-Credits can be used for hosting, services, and yes, even swag in our shop.
+Credits can be used for hosting, services, (and eventually swag in our shop).

 What We Track